 Security Congress is an ideal resource for certified security professionals who recognize the importance of keeping their knowledge current and their skills sharp.
 Each year, (ISC)2 brings together thousands of security industry colleagues who learn, discuss, collaborate, and push at the real and imagined boundaries of cybersecurity vigilance.

-If you hold (ISC)² certifications, then Security Congress offers an opportunity to earn more than 45 Continuing Professional Education (CPE) credits toward recertification.
-There are also two days of intensive pre-conference training opportunities (Nov.
-14-15) for security professionals who have had their sights on (ISC)² certification, but haven't yet toed the line.
+If you hold (ISC)2 certifications, then Security Congress offers an opportunity to earn up to 40 Continuing Professional Education (CPE) credits toward recertification.
+There are also two days of intensive pre-conference training opportunities (Oct.
+16-17) for security professionals who have had their sights on (ISC)2 certification, but haven't yet toed the line.

-You can even still save on the overall cost of registration by becoming a member of (ISC)².
-For example, you could shave $100 off the cost of an all-access pass by becoming a member.
-Think about all the things you could do with an extra $100 that you didn't have to spend on registering to attend Security Congress!
-You could get a brand-new bathrobe to wear as you relax in bed and watch the Security Congress keynote address.
+You can also save on the overall cost of registration by becoming a member of (ISC)2.
+For example, you could shave $300 off the cost of an all-access pass by becoming a member.
+Think about all the things you could do with an extra $300 that you didn't have to spend on registering to attend Security Congress!
+You could get a brand-new luggage set for your flight to Florida, or upgrade the monitor that you'll be using to participate from home.

-You can jump over to the Security Congress website to seal the deal, as well as view agendas and finalize your plans.
+You can jump over to the Security Congress website to seal the deal, as well as view the Security Congress agenda and finalize your plans.
 Don't hesitate to advance your cybersecurity career by attending a first-rate professional conference.